Abortion

 There are different ways to terminate a pregnancy.
 Choose the method that suits you best.
 The possibilities will also depend on how long you’ve been pregnant.

 - Abortion pill.
 If you’ve been pregnant for less than 9 weeks, you can terminate the pregnancy with a medical abortion.
 This is called the ‘abortion pill’.
-You usually have to go to an abortion clinic for it, but some doctors prescribe these pills for an early termination.
+You can go to an abortion clinic for it, without a referral from your doctor, but some specially trained doctors can also prescribe the abortion pill.

 - Vacuum aspiration.
-A vacuum or suction aspiration is possible if you are less than 13 weeks pregnant.
+A vacuum aspiration (also known as the suction method) is possible if you are less than 13 weeks pregnant.
 A thin plastic tube is inserted through the vagina to empty the uterus.
-During this surgical procedure, the pregnancy is gently sucked out of the

 - If you are more than 13 weeks pregnant, an abortion is still possible.
 This can be done up until 22 weeks.
 The uterus is then emptied using a tube and some special instruments.
 But not all abortion clinics do this.